-The school will NOT administer non-prescription

-medication:

-as a preventative, i.e. in case the pupil

-develops symptoms during the school day;

-if the pupil is taking other prescribed or non-
+• if the pupil is taking other prescribed or non-

 prescribed medication, i.e. only one non-

 prescription medication will be administered at

 a time;

-•
+a une,

+• or more than 40 hours.
+Any requirement for a

 or more than 48 hours - Any requirement for a

 non-prescription medication to be administered

 during school hours for longer than 48 hours

 must be accompanied by a Doctor's note.
 In

 the absence of a Doctor's note and if following

 the administration of a non-prescription

 medication symptoms have not begun to

 lessen in the first 48 hours the school will

 advise the parent to contact their Doctor.
 If

 symptoms have begun to alleviate, the

 medication can continue to be administered at

 home out of school hours.
 Under very

 exceptional circumstances where the

 continued administration of a non-prescribed

 medication is required to keep the pupil in

 school and this requirement has not been

 documented by a medical professional the

 school will continue to administer medication

 at their own discretion.

-A request to administer a different non-
+A second to a desiriate and life weat was

 • A request to administer a different non-

+prescription medication that is for the

 same/initial condition will not be repeated for 2

 weeks after the initial episode; and not for

-more than 2 episodes per term - it will be assumed that the prolonged expression of symptoms requires medical intervention, and parents/guardians will be advised to contact their Doctor.
+more than 2 episodes per term - it will be

+assumed that the prolonged expression of

+symptoms requires medical intervention, and

+parents/guardians will be advised to contact

+their Doctor.

+נווכוו שטטנטו.

 Skin creams and lotions will only be administered in accordance with the Schools Intimate Care Policy and procedures.
 Medication that is sucked i.e. sweets or lozenges, will not be administered by the school. if parents/guardians have forgotten to administer non-prescription medication that is required before school - requests to administer will be at the discretion of the school and considered on an individual basis.